 Other organ(s) can be weighed based on the pathologist's recommendation or investigator's request.

 Tissues are trimmed according to a standardized protocol, fixed in 10 percent neutral buffered formalin, processed by routine methods, embedded in paraffin wax, and sectioned at four microns for standard H&E.

 Unstained and frozen sections can also be made.

 All bony tissues are decalcified prior to trimming.
 Tissues are evaluated histologically by a comparative pathologist board certified by the American College of Veterinary Pathologists.
 Final reports include an interpretative summary and recommendations for ancillary analyses offered by the CPMPSR or other Shared Resources.

 Extremely high resolution radiographic images of rodents as well as excised tissues are taken with a Faxitron to enhance morphologic evaluations of the skeletal system.
-For all other imaging modalities, investigative staff are referred to the Small Animal Imaging Shared Resource ((link to shared resourced page)).
+For all other imaging modalities, investigative staff are referred to the Small Animal Imaging Shared Resource.

 Aperio Slide Scanning and Quantitative Image Analysis

 Virtual microscopy provides innumerable benefits for teaching and research.
 Following digitization of histology slides with our Aperio ScanScope XT, free download of the Aperio ImageScope program allows users to view, capture and analyze the .svs file images.
 20x and 40x resolution scanning of both regular 1”x3” and large 2”x3” glass slides is available.
 Automatic quantification of immunoreactivity can also be performed by our staff for a fee on whole slide images scanned at 40x magnification using Aperio's Image Analysis Toolbox with additional nuclear, cytoplasmic, membrane and microvessel algorithms that also support pattern recognition and tissue microarrays.